dapr/js-sdk/daprdocs/content/en/js-sdk-docs/js-client/_index.md

 ## Proxying Requests

-By Proxying requests we can utilize the unique capabilities that Dapr brings with its sidecar architecture such as service discovery, logging, ... enabling us to instantly "upgrade" our gRPC services.
-This feature of gRPC Proxying was demonstrated in [community call 41](https://www.youtube.com/watch?v=B_vkXqptpXY&t=71s).
+By proxying requests, we can utilize the unique capabilities that Dapr brings with its sidecar architecture such as service discovery, logging, etc., enabling us to instantly "upgrade" our gRPC services.
+This feature of gRPC proxying was demonstrated in [community call 41](https://www.youtube.com/watch?v=B_vkXqptpXY&t=71s).

 ### Creating a Proxy